auth0-lab/auth0-ai-python/packages/auth0-ai-langchain/README.md

 )
 ```

 3. Handle interruptions properly.
-If the tool does not have access to user's Google Calendar, it will throw an interruption.
+For example, if the tool does not have access to user's Google Calendar, it will throw an interruption.
 See [Handling Interrupts](#handling-interrupts) section.

 ## RAG with FGA